boldlink/terraform-aws-cloudtrail/README.md

 ## Usage
 *Points to Note*:
 - These examples use the latest version of this module
+- `protect_cloudtrail` is relevant only if you enable SCP.
+By default organization trail is also protected against stopping or deleting by all users in member accounts, including root users.
 - If you want to use an existing CMK KMS key for trails encryption/decryption, provide the `ARN` of the key to the variable `external_kms_key_id` e.g `external_kms_key_id = <KEY_ARN_HERE>`.
 The key must have the required permissions for this stack to succeed.

 ```hcl